tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

   _ -> Nothing
 ```

-To get a parser that accepts an int literal, but produces an `Int`.
+to get a parser that accepts an int literal, but produces an `Int`.

 The implementation of `pluck` is similar to `satisfies`: